kalisio/kargo/docs/guides/advanced-usage.md

 ## Routing the traffic

 **Kargo** relies on [Traefik](https://containo.us/traefik/) to manage the incoming requests to the platform. **Traefik** is a reverse proxy and load balancer that help routes the incoming requests to the deployed services (backend) using so called [frontends](https://docs.traefik.io/v1.7/basics/#frontends).
-A frontend consists of a set of rules that determine how incoming requests are forwarded from an entrypoint to a backend.
+A frontend consists of a set of rules that determine how incoming requests are forwarded from an entry point to a backend.

 ![kargo-traefik](../assets/kargo-traefik.svg)

+By default **Traefik** is configured with 2 entry points:
+* `80`: this port ensures HTTP traffic.
+It is mainly used to enable [Let's Encrypt](https://letsencrypt.org/) ACME management.
+However, the port is redirected to the port `443`
+* `443`: this port ensures HTTPS traffic.

-The services provided by **Kargo** are already configured to be directly deployed and discovered by **Traefik**.
-Sometimes, you might be The services provided by **Kargo** are already configured to be discovered by **Traefik** once deployed.
+The services provided by **Kargo** are already configured to be automatically discovered by **Traefik** once deployed.
 Sometimes you may need to override or extend this configuration.
+See the section [extending the services](#extending-the-services).

 ::: warning
 **Kargo** still uses the version `1.7` of **Traefik**.
 Check the documentation [here](https://docs.traefik.io/v1.7/)